sefire-org/.github/profile/README.md

 Welcome to SEFIRE, an organization dedicated to making technology for everyone.
 We're excited to have you here!

 ### 🌟 Our Mission
 At SEFIRE, we strive to make products that everyone would find useful in their daily lives!
-We plan to impact ASEAN through our suite of products!
+We plan to first impact Singapore, ASEAN and then the world through our suite of products!

 ### 🔥 What We Do
 - **Innovation:** [Describe your innovative projects or areas of research]